nginxinc/nginx-one-workshops/labs/lab5/readme.md

     ```

     Congrats - you should see the `Welcome to nginx!` page.
-Quit the Docker Exec when you are finished by typing in `exit` within the container terminal.

 <br/>